How IH Introduced Their Secret 2+2 Tractor

 ---

 Check out Bud Youle's account of how the Snoopy was conceived if you missed it.
-And if you want to learn more secret stories about your favorite red machines make sure you check out Red 4WD Tractors, now available.
+And if you want to learn more secret stories about your favorite red machines make sure you check out Snoopy and the Spy (order here).